 If no linear and periodical behaviour of RTP timestamps is detected from the received packets, and no two received packets of different samples have the same reception time, it is recommended to set the value of sample\delta in the Decoding Time to Sample Box and, if movie fragments are used, the value of sample\duration in the Track Fragment Run box or boxes to represent the reception time of the first packet of the sample.
-That is, the derived decoding time DT(i) should be equal to the reception time of the first packet of the sample subtracted by the reception time of the first packet of the sample subtracted by the reception time of the first packet of the sample subtracted by the reception time of the first packet of the first received sample of the stream.
+That is, the derived decoding time DT(i) should be equal to the reception time of the first packet of the sample subtracted by the reception time of the first packet of the first received sample of the stream.

 It is noted that composition timestamps are not explicitly indicated in the file for samples in any hint tracks.
 Consequently, for RTP reception hint tracks, the composition timestamps are inferred from the information related the RTP timestamps indicated in the stored packet stream.
 For an RTP reception hint track that is not associated with an RTCP reception hint track, the composition time of a received RTP packet is inferred to be the sum of the sample time DT(i) and the value of the offset field in the rtpoffsetTLV box including the sample.
-For an RTP reception hint track that is associated with an RTCP reception hint track that is associated with an RTCP reception hint track that is associated with an RTCP reception hint track that is associated with an RTCP reception hint track, the composition time is inferred as follows.
+For an RTP reception hint track that is associated with an RTCP reception hint track, the composition time is inferred as follows.
 Let the received RTP packet having the earliest RTP timestamp within the same track have composition time equal to 0.
 Any remaining RTP packet has a composition time equal to the RTP timestamp difference of the present RTP packet and the earliest RTP packet in presentation order with clock drift correction similar to H.3.6.3.
 The composition time refers to the media timeline of the track.